mmshahria/GlassboardTech-API-Reference/Identity/POST Profile to KYC check.md

 <strong>profileId*</strong> `string`

-Specify the unique identifier of an existing profile.
+Specify the unique identifier of an existing profile on which the check will run.